 As responsibility for providing public services, and funding them, is pushed down from state and federal governments agencies to localities, cities and counties are increasingly concerned about revenue generation, cost savings, tax bases and the quality of life in their communities.
 Creating message points that resonate clearly and loudly with decision makers is essential.
-The following examples are instructive and should be tailored to reflect the realities within the communities you're working with.
+The following examples are instructive and should be tailored to reflect the realities within your own community.

-Bringing in New Revenue Every local dollar invested to cover the operating costs of high quality, sustainable afterschool programs either brings in or is capable of bringing in substantial state and federal funding.
+Bringing in New Revenue.
+Every local dollar invested to cover the operating costs of high quality, sustainable afterschool programs either brings in or is capable of bringing in substantial state and federal funding.
 Afterschool Education and Safety Programs provide the only source of continued funding available and should be accessed to the extent possible.
 Federal 21st Century Community Learning Centers offer similar levels of financial support and additional funding for family literacy and program access, including transportation.
-In combination, these outside funding sources can potentially provide hundreds of thousands and often millions of dollars in revenue for local communities, whether they are located in urban centers or rural settings.4
+In combination, these outside funding sources can potentially provide millions of dollars in revenue for local communities, whether they are located in urban centers or rural settings.

-Knowing what the actual dollar amounts are, or could be, through successful state and federal grant applications is critical.
-If a program has 20 sites that are already funded through state and federal sources. it's likely that the financial contribution it's making to its community is well over two or three million dollars annually, and probably more.
-If a community is applying for After School Education and Safety Programs funding to support 10 new sites at \$50,000 each, that's half a million dollars from that one source alone.
+Knowing what the actual dollar amounts are, or could be, through successful state and federal grant applications, is critical.
+If your program has 20 sites that are already funded through state and federal sources, it's likely that the financial contribution it's making to its community is well over two or three million dollars annually, and probably more.
+If your community will be applying for new After School Education and Safety Programs funding to support 10 new sites at \$50,000 each, that's half a million dollars from that one source alone.
 These are financial resources that would not otherwise be available - and they count!
-Help people use this argument as one of their most important talking points to leverage investments locally.
-For each \$15,000 committed, the return on the investment will yield a minimum of 500 percent.
+When you meet with potential investors, use this argument as one of your most important talking points.
+For each \$15,000 they commit, the return on their investment will yield a minimum of 500 percent.
 And, in combination with other local investors, this can and should reach 1,000 percent!

-Expanding Employment Opportunities In pockets of all 58 counties, it's not uncommon for one in six adults to be out of work.
-Keeping existing jobs and bringing new employment opportunities into these communities matters.
+Expanding Employment Opportunities.
+In pockets of all 58 counties, it's not uncommon for one in six adults to be out of work.
+Keeping existing jobs and bringing new employment opportunities into your community matters.
 With the implementation of Proposition 49, 32,000 new jobs will be created.
 As multi-site afterschool programs increasingly become the norm, it's reasonable to anticipate that small cities and rural towns, such as Visalia, Palm Desert and San Luis Obispo, will have a significant number of new positions to fill.
 In medium-sized cities, such as Sacramento, Fresno and Bakersfield, the numbers may reach the thousands.
 In larger urban areas, including Los Angeles, San Francisco, San Diego and San Jose, afterschool programs will become a vibrant employment sector.
-It's important to help communities calculate and publicize the number of jobs that have been or will be created through the expansion or development of programs.
+It's important to calculate and publicize the number of jobs that have been or will be created through the expansion of current programs or the development of new ones.
 It makes a real difference to potential investors.